Winston-Lin/dziganto.github.io/_posts/2018-1-9-Linear-Regression-101-Assumptions-and-Evaluation.md

 Let's dig deeper into each of these assumptions one at a time.

 ## #1 Linear Relationship Between Target & Features
-The first thing we need to do is to generate some linear data.
+The first thing we need to do is generate some linear data.
 Here's the code:
 ```
 import numpy as np
 np.random.seed(20)